kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 	RequeuingStrategy *RequeuingStrategy `json:"requeuingStrategy,omitempty"`

 	// replacementTimeoutSeconds defines optional time duration in seconds, relative to
-	// pod's failure after a Workload is Admitted and running.
+	// pod's failure expressed by PodsReady=false condition, after a Workload is Admitted and running.
 	// After exceeding the timeout the corresponding job gets suspended again
 	// and moved to the ClusterQueue's inadmissibleWorkloads list.
 The timeout is
 	// enforced only if waitForPodsReady.enable=true.
-If unspecified, it defaults to 5min.
+Defaults to 3 mins.
 	// +optional
 	ReplacementTimeoutSeconds *int64
 }